 By Kenneth S. Pitzer, D. H. McLaughlin, G. C. Pimentel, and J. M. Prausnitz

-Joel Henry Hildebrand was born on November 16, 1881, in Camden, New Jersey.
+Joel Henry Hildebrand (b.
+November 16, 1881, d.
+April 30, 1983) was born in Camden, New Jersey.
 His ancestors came to America before the revolution from the upper Rhine valley.
 When asked about his longevity, Joel replied, “I chose my ancestors carefully” and frequently added that most, if not all, lived well past 80.
 His father, Howard Onid Hildebrand, was in the insurance business near Philadelphia and Joel attended local schools.
 His intellectual interests were particularly stimulated by a grandfather who, although of limited schooling, had read widely and accumulated an excellent library.
 With his interest in natural phenomena aroused, Joel acquired personally and studied Dana's Geology, Newcomb's Astronomy, and similar books.
 After his high school mathematics was completed with solid geometry and trigonometry, he discovered independently the power and beauty of calculus.
 After he had learned as much chemistry as his teacher (the principal) knew, he was given the key to the laboratory, a college laboratory manual, and encouragement to learn more on his own.
 Joel told with justified pride about his experiment proving that nitric oxide gas was NO rather than N2O2--a result which demolished a theory in a book by a Harvard professor which he had been given.
 It is clear that this high school principal was a great source of encouragement also for opening to Joel broader horizons of interest in various cultural areas including music.

 Hildebrand entered the University of Pennsylvania in 1899 and wisely chose a double major in chemistry and physics in the College of Arts and Science rather than a more “professional” course in chemistry which emphasized recipes for analysis and similar details.
 He thereby had the opportunity to learn, not only more physics, but also history, literature, and mathematics while avoiding details of chemistry which were unimportant and sometimes even untrue.